FAQ

 How do I Register my Child for School?

-General registration begins the Monday of Catholic Schools Week (late January/early February).
-A student must be five years old before August 15 to register for kindergarten, and attendance at a screening is required.
+General registration begins in early January.
+A student must be five years old before August 15 to register for kindergarten, and completion of kindergarten screening is required.
 Registration during the school year may require that the parents have a personal interview with the principal or assistant principal.
 New students may be required to take a placement exam.
-Application forms are to be completed and a registration fee (non-refundable after June 1) must accompany these forms.
+Application forms are to be completed and a registration fee (non-refundable) must accompany these forms.
 Copies of previous and current report cards and any standardized tests taken are also required.
+Students entering grades 1-8 must complete a shadow visit and submit a recommendation form from the student's current teacher and principal.
 When a student is accepted, an acceptance letter and other pertinent school information will be mailed to the parents.

 What is the Earliest Time I can Drop off my Child for School?